rubzip/PoliticalPass/README.md

 ### Twitter Profiles

 ### Train/Test/Validation Split
 First of all I have randomly splitted our twitter accounts in 2 groups train/test - validation (80% - 20%).
-I have built the data dictionary and trained the model only with the twitter accounts that belong to the first group.
+The tokenizer data comes from the train/test dataset.

 ### Do you feel incomplete the dataset?
 It's really hard to make a dataset that represents correctly the political Spanish spectrum, I would appreciate any sugestions.
 If you want to help with the dataset, please make a pull request with `datos.csv` updated.